A MOUNTAIN TO SEA PHOTO JOURNEY BEGINS

 Accompanying me on this Journey was my cat Boo, who was just getting acclimated to car rides.
 Needless to say, the 6 day trip on Interstate 10 from Florida to California was quite eventful and not one I will ever forget!

 Looking back, that was over 6 years ago and my two-year goal of life on the road turned into many years of full-time travel.
-Currently, I only travel part-time as I address some knee issues that have limited my ability to reach certain destinations.
-Once they are resolved I definitely plan to return to full-time photography travels.
+Currently, I only travel part-time as I address some knee issues that have limited my ability to hike to photo destinations.
+Once resolved, I plan to return to traveling for photography the majority of the time.

 My Lance Travel Trailer